meng-du/NSplus/README.md

-# NeuroSynthPlus
+# NSplus
-A NeuroSynth-based tool with additional functions and GUI
+A Neurosynth-based tool with additional functions and GUI